IlyasKadi/HTTP/README.md

   * **apache2.conf** : the main Apache2 configuration file that contains settings global to Apache.

-  * envvars : a file where Apache environment variables are set.
+  * **envvars** : a file where Apache environment variables are set.

-  * ports.conf – a configuration file that houses the directives that determine the TCP ports Apache is listening on.
+  * **ports.conf** : a configuration file that houses the directives that determine the TCP ports Apache is listening on.

-  * conf.d: This directory is used for controlling specific aspects of the Apache configuration.
+  * **conf.d** : This directory is used for controlling specific aspects of the Apache configuration.
 For example, it is often used to define SSL configuration and default security choices.

-  * sites-available – a directory that has configuration files for Apache Virtual Hosts.
+  * **sites-available** : a directory that has configuration files for Apache Virtual Hosts.
 Virtual Hosts allow Apache2 to be configured for multiple sites that have separate configurations.

-  * sites-enabled – a directory that contains symlinks to the /etc/apache2/sites-available directory.
+  * **sites-enabled** : a directory that contains symlinks to the /etc/apache2/sites-available directory.

-  * mods-available : a directory that contains configuration files to both load modules and configure them.
+  * **mods-available** : a directory that contains configuration files to both load modules and configure them.

-  * mods-enabled – a directory that holds symlinks to the files in /etc/apache2/mods-available.
+  * **mods-enabled** : a directory that holds symlinks to the files in /etc/apache2/mods-available.

 ## Website-configuration
 The first thing we're going to do is create two directories